awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you run a build, the build log contains the warning, "Skipping install of runtimes\.
 Runtime version selection is not supported by this build image\."

-**Possible cause:** Your build does not use version 2\.0 or later of the Ubuntu standard image and a runtime is specified in a `runtime-versions` section in your buildspec file\.
+**Possible cause:** Your build does not use version 1\.0 or later of the Amazon Linux \(AL2\) standard image, or version 2\.0 or later of the Ubuntu standard image, and a runtime is specified in a `runtime-versions` section in your buildspec file\.

 **Recommended solution:** Be sure your buildspec file does not contain a `runtime-versions` section\.
-The `runtime-versions` section is only required if you use the Ubuntu standard image version 2\.0 or higher\.
+The `runtime-versions` section is only required if you use the Amazon Linux \(AL2\) standard image or later or the Ubuntu standard image version 2\.0 or later\.

 ## Error: "The bucket you are attempting to access must be addressed using the specified endpoint" when running a build<a name="troubleshooting-input-bucket-different-region"></a>